Rajpratik71/zfs_wiki/Debian-Buster-Root-on-ZFS.md

 * Setting `relatime=on` is a middle ground between classic POSIX `atime` behavior (with its significant performance impact) and `atime=off` (which provides the best performance by completely disabling atime updates).
 Since Linux 2.6.30, `relatime` has been the default for other filesystems.
 See [RedHat's documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/power_management_guide/relatime) for further information.
 * Setting `xattr=sa` [vastly improves the performance of extended attributes](https://github.com/zfsonlinux/zfs/commit/82a37189aac955c81a59a5ecc3400475adb56355).
 Inside ZFS, extended attributes are used to implement POSIX ACLs.
 Extended attributes can also be used by user-space applications.
 [They are used by some desktop GUI applications.](https://en.wikipedia.org/wiki/Extended_file_attributes#Linux) [They can be used by Samba to store Windows ACLs and DOS attributes; they are required for a Samba Active Directory domain controller.](https://wiki.samba.org/index.php/Setting_up_a_Share_Using_Windows_ACLs) Note that [`xattr=sa` is Linux-specific.](http://open-zfs.org/wiki/Platform_code_differences) If you move your `xattr=sa` pool to another OpenZFS implementation besides ZFS-on-Linux, extended attributes will not be readable (though your data will be).
 If portability of extended attributes is important to you, omit the `-O xattr=sa` above.
 Even if you do not want `xattr=sa` for the whole pool, it is probably fine to use it for `/var/log`.
 * Make sure to include the `-part4` portion of the drive path.
 If you forget that, you are specifying the whole disk, which ZFS will then re-partition, and you will lose the bootloader partition(s).
-* For LUKS, the key size chosen is 512 bits.
-However, XTS mode requires two keys, so the LUKS key is split in half.
-Thus, `-s 512` means AES-256.
+* ZFS uses `aes-256-ccm` by default.
+AES-GCM seems to be generally preferred over AES-CCM elsewhere, and is likely faster.
 * Your passphrase will likely be the weakest link.
 Choose wisely.
 See [section 5 of the cryptsetup FAQ](https://gitlab.com/cryptsetup/cryptsetup/wikis/FrequentlyAskedQuestions#5-security-aspects) for guidance.

 **Hints:**
 * If you are creating a mirror or raidz topology, create the pool using `zpool create ... rpool mirror /dev/disk/by-id/scsi-SATA_disk1-part4 /dev/disk/by-id/scsi-SATA_disk2-part4` (or replace `mirror` with `raidz`, `raidz2`, or `raidz3` and list the partitions from additional disks).
-For LUKS, use `/dev/mapper/luks1`, `/dev/mapper/luks2`, etc., which you will have to create using `cryptsetup`.
 * The pool name is arbitrary.
 If changed, the new name must be used consistently.
 On systems that can automatically install to ZFS, the root pool is named `rpool` by default.

 ## Step 3: System Installation